 It’s a fact: we all look forward to the school holidays.
-They’re a great time to relax, recuperate, and perhaps most importantly, spend time with family!
+They’re a great time to relax, recuperate, and most importantly, spend some quality time with family!
 But as we put our feet up and take a breather, the holidays can also be a fantastic opportunity for your child to keep on top of what they’ve been learning at school.

 What is holiday learning loss?

-Holiday learning loss is the decline of knowledge that can occur when a child is away from school for a period of time, such as during the summer or half term.
+Holiday learning loss is the decline of knowledge that can occur when a child is away from school for a period of time, such as during the summer holidays or half term.

 Most of us have probably experienced this phenomenon.
 There’s nothing quite like heading back to school after a long break and feeling very groggy about what was taught before the holiday (“Did I really learn how to simplify fractions?”).